midnightntwrk/midnight-architecture/specification/dust.md

 As stated, Dust is generated by Night over time.
 Technically this poses a challenge, as Night uses different key material to Dust.
-In addition to this, this address should be modifiable over time, to enable the use-case of leasing out Dust generation.
+In addition to this, the Dust address to which any Night's Dust is delivered should be modifiable over time, to enable the use-case of leasing out Dust generation.

 This is primarily accomplished with a table linking Night and Dust addresses, and additional processing behaviour on processing Night inputs and outputs.
-For each input and output processed, a table of currently active Dust generations is updated, this can then be referenced to determine the amount of Dust held in any given UTXO.
-Additionally, each output processed creates a new Dust UTXO.
+For each input and output processed, a table of currently active Dust generations is updated; this can then be referenced to determine the amount of Dust held in any given UTXO.
+Additionally, each Night output processed creates a new Dust UTXO.

 The core information about one currently active Night UTXO generation is encapsulated in `DustGenerationInfo`, which captures the amount of Night (Stars) generating Dust, the public key they are generating Dust to, the nonce at the start of the Dust chain, and finally, the time this Night UTXO was spent.
-The final value is necessary as it's important for determining the value of the corresponding Night to know when any decay started.
+The final value is necessary because determining the value of a Dust UTXO requires knowledge of when any decay started.
 This time may be set in the future, and unspent Night will have a generation info with this set to `Timestamp::MAX`.